 - Physical examination by qualified physiotherapist

-- Musical Theatre candidates must then provide a solo song from Musical Theatre or Pop repertoire
+- Candidates who specialise in musical theatre must then provide a solo song from Musical Theatre or Pop repertoire

-- Dance candidates must then provide a dance solo in the candidate’s chosen style (time limit of 1½ minutes), and either a song or monologue as described above
+- Candidates who specialise in dance must then provide a dance solo in the candidate’s chosen style (time limit of 1½ minutes), and may present a song if they wish.

 - Interview with the Principal or Course Leader.